How Cut and Glue PVC Pipe

 amount of glue to both the fitting and pipe, insert the pipe into the fitting, twist slightly and line up the yellow

 markings.
-PVC glue (also called cement) dries fast, so youíll have to be quick.
+PVC glue, also called cement, dries fast so you’ll have to be quick.
 Hold it together for a few seconds.

 Then wipe off any excess glue immediately

 with an old rag, which will also remove the yellow line.
-By the way, since these are not plumbing projects, you
+(See

 Tip: The gluing procedure I just mentioned is the proper way to fasten pipe to fitting.